20gem3/20gem3.github.io/independentProposal.md

 ![Reinvigorate](reinvigorate.png)

-All narrations are held for 24 hours for review before being added to the LoudSource narration community and screened for swears and offensive language, but LoudSource does respect freedom of speech and does not endorse nor censor certain points of view or opinions.
+All narrations are held for 24 hours for review before being added to the LoudSource narration community and are screened for swears and offensive language, but LoudSource does respect freedom of speech and does not endorse nor censor certain points of view or opinions.
 LoudSource offers G, PG, PG-13, and R rated settings.